top of page

 Hiking to the Wolfman Panel

-To reach the trailhead, find the unsigned dirt road on the north side of Rt 163 near coordinates 37.264240, -109.641879 and follow it roughly one mile to reach the trailhead.
-Most vehicles can reach the trailhead in dry conditions, but a high clearance vehicle is preferred.
-Shortly after leaving the trailhead you'll encounter the trail marker in the photo below.
+To access the trailhead, locate the unmarked dirt road on the north side of Rt 163 near coordinates 37.264240, -109.641879 and follow it for approximately one mile until you reach the trailhead.
+While most vehicles can reach the trailhead in dry conditions, a high clearance vehicle is recommended.
+Shortly after leaving the trailhead, hikers will come across the trail marker shown in the photo below.

 Wolfman Panel trail

-From here the trail proceeds west along slickrock with cairns pointing you in the right direction.
-Within a quarter mile the trail begins to descend into the canyon.
-Just before you begin the descent, take a moment to walk to the canyon rim and a bit to the right.
-If you scan the far side of the canyon you'll notice a number of ruins, which you'll have the option to visit later.
+From this point, the trail extends westward along slickrock, marked by cairns to guide the way.
+Within a quarter mile, the trail starts its descent into the canyon.
+Just before the descent, hikers should consider pausing for a moment to walk towards the canyon rim and slightly to the right.
+By scanning the far side of the canyon, you'll observe several ruins, which can be reached later in the hike.

 Wolfman Panel ruins